Regrettably, the Trust cannot accept any further applications for funding.

 Historically, the Trust only gave Normal Grants of between £5,000 and £30,000, but in recent years, trustees recognised the need to be more flexible in order to meet the needs of communities and the environment.

 In 2010, the Trust made a decision to grant substantial funds of up to £250,000 to individual Flagship Projects that would make a noticeable difference to Gloucestershire's communities and environment.
-Between 2010 and 2016, the Trust has funded five Flagship Projects and has made in-principle agreements to fund a further two such projects.
-However, the proposed transfer of waste from landfill to incineration at the Javelin Park facility by 2019 means that the Trust will not be able to fund any new Flagship Projects, as there will not be sufficient time for their satisfactory implementation before the Trust closes.
+Between 2010 and 2016, the Trust funded five Flagship Projects.

-The Introduction of a Fast Track grant scheme has been particularly successful.
-This scheme enables small projects to be processed outside the quarterly Trust Review Meetings.
-Every effort is made to process such applications within five weeks of the submission date as long as ENTRUST project approval is received.
-This Fast Track scheme will continue for as long as the Trust is able to deliver funding support.
+The Introduction of a Fast Track grant scheme was particularly successful.
+This scheme enabled small projects to be processed outside the quarterly Trust Review Meetings.
+Every effort was made to process such applications within five weeks of the submission date as long as ENTRUST project approval was received.

-My Wild Spaces Programme involves collaboration between Gloucestershire Environmental Trust Fast Track grants (up to £5,000) and:
+My Wild Spaces Programme involved collaboration between Gloucestershire Environmental Trust Fast Track grants (up to £5,000) and:

 - Gloucestershire Wildlife Trust (GWT) - providing expertise in all aspects of community-based wildlife projects and leading on the applications process.